avarant/blog/src/content/blog/using-cursor-effectively.md

 - [Github](https://github.com/github/github-mcp-server): lets coding assistant create pull requests, read issues
 - [Playwright](https://github.com/microsoft/playwright-mcp): lets coding assistant control your browser

-Once you configure your `mcp.json` just tell your agent to create PRs or navigate to `localhost:8000`.
+Once you configure your `mcp.json` (see the official SDK for setup guidance), you can instruct your agent to perform actions like creating PRs or, if you're running a local web server, navigating to `localhost:8000` using the Playwright MCP.

 It is also fairly straightforward to setup your own local MCP server.
 See the official [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk).